FlorescuAndrei/25-BinarySearchTrees/README.md

 # 25-BinarySearchTrees
 Binary Search Tree.
 Insert.
-Traverse in Order.
+Traverse in order.
 Get.
 Delete

 Tree
 Are Data Structure because dictate how to organize the data.